hyosung11/Launch-School/Courses/JS120/Lesson-3-Object-Creation-Patterns/notes.md

 - There is no way to inspect an object and learn whether we created it with a factory function.
 That effectively *makes it impossible to identify the specific "type" of the object*; at best, you can only determine that an object has some specific characteristics.

-## 4. Practice Problems - Factory Functions
+## Assignment 4.
+Practice Problems - Factory Functions

 ### 4.1 What are two disadvantages of working with factory functions?